apache/arrow/docs/source/format/CDataInterfaceStatistics.rst

 Schema
 ======

 This specification provides only the schema for statistics.
-Producers passes statistics as a map Arrow array that uses the schema through the Arrow C data interface.
+The producer passes statistics through the Arrow C data interface as an Arrow map array that uses this schema.

-Here is the schema for a statistics map Arrow Array:
+Here is the schema for a statistics Arrow map array:

 .. list-table::
    :header-rows: 1